icopy-site/awesome/docs/awesome/awesome-esports.md

 **League of Legends**

+- [Foldy Sheet](https://github.com/chhopsky/foldysheet) - A Python script to determine whether teams can make playoffs or not.
 - [LeagueDirector](https://github.com/RiotGames/leaguedirector) - A desktop application for staging and recording videos from League of Legends replays.
 - [LeagueStats](https://github.com/vkaelin/LeagueStats) - A website for League of Legends summoners stats.
 ## Contributing